 How we work at 360 Apprenticeships

 As a public sector funded recruitment agency, looking for an apprentice with us is completely free for all employers.
-Partnered with Grade 1 and 2 training providers, we ensure that each apprentice is delivered the best training for their Apprenticeship.
+Partnering apprentices with Grade 1 and 2 training providers, we ensure that each apprentice is delivered the best training towards their Apprenticeship.

 What happens once I hire an Apprentice?

-One you have hired an apprentice you will need to draw up a contract of employment.
-This contract needs to include the hours the apprentice will work every week (minimum of 30 hours), hourly wage and holiday entitlement including bank holidays.
+Once you have hired an apprentice you will need to draw up a contract of employment.
+This contract needs to include the hours the apprentice will work every week (maximum of 40 hours), hourly wage and holiday entitlement including bank holidays.
 Before the apprentice starts we will discuss employer commitments and ensure that they are with the relevant training provider.
 Within the first weeks of the apprentices start date, the training provider will visit the work place and sign them to the apprenticeship scheme.

 Once you hire an apprentice, you are entitled to funding for the training of the apprenticeship course.
-If you hire an apprentice between the ages of 16 – 18 and have a work force of 15 or below, the government will cover the full cost of the apprenticeship.
-Any businesses that hire apprentices aged 19 or over will have to pay 5% toward the training.
+If you hire an apprentice between the ages of 16 – 18 and have a work force below 50 employees, the government will cover the full cost of the apprenticeship.
+You will also receive £1000 for training costs, pay etc. Any businesses that hire apprentices aged 19 or over will have to pay 5% toward the training.
 The government will then contribute the other 95% of funding.

 Tax Relief on Apprentice’s Wages

-As of the 2019/2020, employers no longer have to pay any tax relief for apprentices.
+As of 2019/2020, employers no longer have to pay any tax relief for apprentices.
 If the Apprentice earns less than £12,500 a year, they are earning under what is known as personal allowance.
-Any apprentice who earns over £166 a week will pay National Insurance contributions (NIC).
+If you employ an apprentice you may not need to pay employer Class 1 National Insurance contributions (NICs) on their earnings below £827 a week (£43,000 a year).

 Do I qualify to receive an Additional Payment?